Azure/CityPower-Build-Sample/docs/chapter-1a-deploying-a-node.js-app-on-azure.md

 ### Prerequisites

-* (Recommended) Review the [Overview](azurex-overview.md) topic.
-* [MongoDB 3.4 Community Edition](https://docs.mongodb.com/manual/administration/install-community/).
-Required by the app to store data on you local developer computer.
+* [Node.js 7](https://nodejs.org/en/download/), which includes the Node package manager (npm).
 * An active Azure subscription.
 You can create a new Azure subscription for free in one of these ways:
     * Use the [Azure free trial](https://azure.microsoft.com/pricing/free-trial/?WT.mc_id=A261C142F).
 Azure gives you credits to try out paid Azure services.
 Even when  the credits are gone, you can still keep the account and use some serviced for free, such as App Service Web Apps.
 Your credit card is never charged, unless you explicitly change your settings and ask to be charged.
     * You can [activate MSDN subscriber benefits](https://azure.microsoft.com/pricing/member-offers/msdn-benefits-details/?WT.mc_id=A261C142F).
 Your MSDN subscription gives you credits every month that you can use to paid for Azure services.
 * Azure CLI 2.0.
-Follow the steps in the [Azure Command Line Interface (CLI) 2.0](https://docs.microsoft.com/en-us/cli/azure/get-started-with-azure-cli) topic to install and sign in to your Azure subscription.
+Follow the steps in the [Azure Command Line Interface (CLI) 2.0](https://docs.microsoft.com/en-us/cli/azure/get-started-with-azure-cli) topic to install the CLI.
+* [Visual Studio Code](https://code.visualstudio.com/docs/setup/setup-overview), which is used for debugging the apps.
-* On a Windows computer, you will need to install a Git distribution and command-line tools, such as [Git for Windows].
-MacOSX and Linux already have Git enabled in the Terminal.
+* On a local Windows computer, you will need to install a Git distribution and command-line tool, such as [Git for Windows](https://git-scm.com/download/win), which includes Bash.
+You will also need to [generate an SSH key](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).
+Mac OS X and Linux already have Git enabled in the Terminal.

 ## Exercise 1: Introducing City Power & Light